-Gently whisk egg yolks, corn starch, flour and sugar in a saucepan until smooth, then whisk vigorously until light in colour, 1–2 minutes.
+Gently whisk egg yolks, eggs, corn starch, flour and sugar in a saucepan until smooth, then whisk vigorously until light in colour, 1–2 minutes.
 Whisking constantly, gradually add the milk in a steady stream; scrape the sides of the saucepan.
 Scrape in vanilla seeds discarding the pod or add vanilla extract.
 Add lemon zest.
 Cook mixture over medium heat, whisking constantly, until it starts to thicken.
 Continue whisking vigorously until the mixture coats the back of a spoon, 6–10 minutes.
 Immediately remove the custard from heat (do not bring to a boil).
 Remove and discard lemon zest.

 Using a rubber spatula, pour the custard into a baking dish lined with parchment paper.

 Slide a knife around the sides of custard to loosen, cover with a plate and flip over onto the plate.
 Peel away the parchment paper and cut into cubes or diamonds.

 Pour breadcrumbs into a shallow bowl or on a piece of kitchen paper.

 Break the eggs in a bowl and whisk.
 Using your fingers, dip each cube in the egg mixture, then coat with breadcrumbs, shaking off any excess.

 Fry until they are golden, and sprinkle with some sugar.